-Scott D. Packard has been in the tree care and environmental services industry for over 22 years.
-The chairman and CEO of Wright Service Corp., Scott joined the company in July 1998 and was appointed to his current position in 2002.
+Scott D. Packard has been in the tree care and environmental services industry for over 25 years.
+Scott joined Wright Service Corp. in July 1998 and was appointed to President and COO three years later.
+In October 2002, Scott took on the position of Chairman and CEO of Wright Service Corp., and retired as CEO on September 30, 2023.
 He held a number of executive positions prior to joining the executive leadership team at Wright Service Corp.
 Scott is involved in various industry organizations including the Tree Care Industry Association, International Society of Arboriculture and Utility Arborist Association.

 Scott has been active in various nonprofit organizations, including the American Red Cross, Trees Forever and the Employer Support of the Guard and Reserve (ESGR), a past chairman of Area 4 Iowa.
 Scott brings his experience in administration and team building to lead and support foundation initiatives.
 He is particularly interested in improving and enhancing the urban canopy to drive positive changes in air, water and soil quality.
 Scott appreciates the opportunity the foundation provides to affect change that can improve our environment and our quality of life.